 The yellow perch population in Fresno was negatively impacted by drought in the early 2000s due to extreme draw downs in 2001 and 2002.
-Yellow perch were not able to successfully reproduce (Table 10) and population levels were reduced (Figure 12).
+Yellow perch were not able to successfully reproduce (Table 10) and population levels were reduced (Figure 14).
 To remedy this situation, supplemental stocking of pre-spawn adult yellow perch occurred from 2001 to 2004, to increase population levels, approximately 170,000 yellow perch were transferred from Lake Mary Ronan.
 In 2003 and 2004, water levels increased, flooding shoreline vegetation, and successful spawning and recruitment of forage fish was documented (Table 10).
-Stocking of pre-spawn perch was discontinued in 2005.
-From 2011-2017, pre-spawn yellow perch were once again stocked due to excellent spring water conditions.
-However, high densities of adult walleye (due to increases in stocking effort) limited the number of YOY yellow perch that recruit into the population, regardless of spawning conditions and success.
+From 2011-2019, pre-spawn yellow perch were once again stocked due to excellent spring water conditions.
+However, high densities of adult walleye (due to increases in stocking densities) limited the number of YOY yellow perch that recruit into the population, regardless of spawning conditions and reproductive success.

-As soon as the supplemental stocking of yellow perch was discontinued (2005) in Fresno Reservoir, the abundance of yellow perch started to decrease, and mimicked pre-drought levels (Figure 12).
+As soon as the supplemental stocking of yellow perch was discontinued (2005) in Fresno Reservoir, the abundance of yellow perch started to decrease, and mimicked pre-drought levels (Figure 14).
 Low water levels throughout the fall and winter months limit good rearing habitat and increases the vulnerability of YOY yellow perch to walleye and northern pike predation.
-However, nine good water years (2008-2016) have created better overwinter water conditions (average reservoir elevations from October-March have been approximately 10 feet higher than average), inundating littoral habitats and creating refuge areas for YOY yellow perch to successfully recruit into the population (Figure 12).
-Walleye densities remain high (Figure 14) and correlates with declining relative abundance of yellow perch during exceptional water conditions (Figure 12).
+However, nine good water years (2008-2016) created better overwinter water conditions (average reservoir elevations from October-March were approximately 10 feet higher than average), inundating littoral habitats and creating refuge areas for YOY yellow perch to successfully recruit into the population (Figure 14).
+The current yellow perch population closely mimics historical population densities and is comprised of multiple age classes (Figure 14).

-Figure 12. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1987-2017.
+Figure 14. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1998-2019.